Table of Contents

 To create effective pagination:

-- Consistency: Use a fixed number of items per page (e.g., 10 or 20).
+- Consistency: Use a fixed number of items per page, such as 10 or 20.

-- Performance: Optimize queries and use caching.
+- Performance: Optimize queries and implement caching.

 - Accessibility: Support keyboard navigation and screen readers.